AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-sharepoint-integration.md

 # Configure the Legacy SharePoint integration

 <!--
-<p style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">**DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">**DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
 IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS. **</p>
 -->

 >[!IMPORTANT]